 - Golf R VR-6: starting at $50,346

 The Jetta, Beetle, and Tiguan

 Similar changes happen to the Beetle.
 The Beetle already had an R-Line, but I will change that trim to the GLI.
-That said, the "new beetle" will still get 210 HP.
-Offering a performance package will boost the power to 220 HP.
-Re-adding the R-Line above the GLI offers a 292 HP Beetle, equipped with AWD and an optional manual.
+That said, the "new beetle" in GLI trim will still get 210 HP while offering a performance package that will boost the power to 220 HP.
+Re-adding the R-Line above the GLI offers a 288 HP Beetle, equipped with AWD and an optional manual.
 Your welcome.

 The Tiguan receives similar treatment, as it was essentially just a raised Golf, so the powertrains should be the same.
 The Tiguan came with an R-Line, but we will change that to the GLI, just like the Beetle.
-The Tiguan GLI is equipped with the 210 HP 2.0L I4.
-A performance package boosts that to 220 HP.
-The R-Line comes back, this time with 292 HP, AWD, and a manual option.
+The Tiguan GLI is equipped with the 220 HP 2.0L I4, as the performance package comes standard.
+The R-Line comes back, slotting above the GLI with a 288 HP 2.0L I-4, AWD, and a manual option.
 I'm feeling redundant here, so moving on to the prices.

 - GLI: starting at $26,920